 Don’t release the keys until you see Apple logo

 Give your Mac a bit of time to load and you’ll be taken to Utilities.
 From there on, you’ll see several to recover your Mac.

 A few more reasons your Mac won’t turn on

-Even we leave out hardware-related issues, there would be still countless possible explanations for such behavior of your Mac.
-But to give you a perspective, here are some ideas to check.
+Putting hardware-related issues aside, there would be still many explanations for your Mac's misbehavior.
+But to give you a perspective, here are a few more ideas to check:

 - Corrupted caches: critical system files from the boot sector are corrupted.

 - Incompatible Login Items: some apps may affect the boot process.